lcruz4/vsCode-steal-format/README.md

 Just run the extension (Steal Format) when you have something on the clipboard

-you can also add it to your keybindings.json like this
+you can also add it to your keybindings by opening key bindings and looking for steal format

-{
-  "key": "alt+s",
-  "command": "extension.stealFormat",
-  "when": "editorTextFocus"
-},